CLAT (Common Law Admission Test (UG)) — Free Online Mock Test

 - How many CLAT mock tests does Wrexa Edge offer?

-- Wrexa Edge generates 50 distinct CLAT variants — each with different question content, not just shuffled options.
-That's 6000 unique practice questions you can attempt, all in the real test-day interface, free to start.
+- Wrexa Edge generates 50 distinct CLAT variants — each with different question content, not just shuffled options — the first 3 free for everyone and 47 more with Pro.
+That's 6000 unique practice questions in the real test-day interface.

 Ready to ace CLAT?